byhoung/progressbar/README.md

 -   More parameters:
     -   I could let the user specify whether they want to have decimel places in the label or not
     -   I could add a parameter to let the user hide/show the label or add positioning
+    -  I could add bootstrappify the styling by adding parameters like barStyle="success/warning/danger"
+    - I could add other styling parameters like hide/show stripes

 #### Validation